Modern coastal California single-family home with clean stucco exterior and large windows, situated on a hillside lot

 Negative coverage.
 NOI does not cover debt service.
 Most DSCR lenders will decline; you would need a "no-ratio" product, larger down, or higher projected rents.

-Estimates only — actual lender DSCR underwriting includes vacancy adjustments, rent verification, and reserve requirements not modeled here.
+Estimates only, actual lender DSCR underwriting includes vacancy adjustments, rent verification, and reserve requirements not modeled here.
 Confirm with your loan officer before committing.
-Built by NextGen Coastal
+NextGen Coastal logo mark Built by NextGen Coastal

-The calculus shifts when you layer in short-term rental (STR) potential.
-San Diego's Mission Beach and La Jolla submarkets, where STR permits remain available under conditional-use frameworks, deliver gross yields 180–220 basis points above long-term rental comps.
-DSCR lenders increasingly accept STR income in underwriting, provided the borrower supplies 12–24 months of booking history or a third-party market rent study.
-That flexibility has made DSCR the financing instrument of choice for investors pivoting between long-term and vacation-rental strategies as regulatory winds shift.
+Short-term rental economics shift the calculation further.
+In San Diego's Mission Beach and La Jolla submarkets, where STR permits remain available under conditional-use frameworks codified in the city's 2024 ordinance revisions, gross yields run 180–220 basis points above long-term rental comparables.
+DSCR lenders have adapted: most now accept STR income in underwriting if you supply 12–24 months of documented booking history or retain a third-party market analyst to issue a rent opinion letter.
+This flexibility has made DSCR the preferred instrument for investors who need to pivot between long-term and vacation-rental strategies as local regulatory conditions evolve.

 Modern hillside home with partial ocean view and native landscaping in coastal California